lebao3105/texteditor/README.md

 A simple and cross-platform Python text editor.

-This is an initial port of texteditor/textworker to use wxPython - not all features are implemented.
+This is an initial port of texteditor/textworker to use wxPython.

 Stuffs you can do with this editor:
 * Split tabs and rearrange them like VSCode (but it's a bit limited)
 * Access to your files without opening File Explorer
 * Run some tasks with Command Window
 * Customizable interface
-* Auto save! (for the current tab in this time)
+* Auto save! (for the current tab in this time) (currently disabled)

 <div align="center">
     <img src="textworker/icons/textworker.png">